goldenharpmedia/golden-harp-media-parked-page/README.md

 # golden-harp-media-parked-page
-A simple 'Parked' page used for our websites
+A simple 'Parked' page used for our & client websites.